andreubotella/csswg-auto-build/README.md

 # csswg-auto-build

-A proof of concept to show how the Editor's Drafts for the CSS Working Group specifications can be automatically built via Github Actions and served via Github Pages.
+This repo used to be a proof of concept to show the Editor's Drafts for the CSS Working Group specifications could be automatically built via Github Actions and served via Github Pages.

-The official server for the CSSWG draft specs, https://drafts.csswg.org, is often down lately, particularly on European mornings.
-This repo serves as a mirror that updates every 3 hours, as well as a proof of concept setup for how those specs can be built and served using only Github.
+This was needed because the official server for the CSSWG draft specs, https://drafts.csswg.org, is often down, particularly on European mornings.
+I set up this repo in January 2022 as a mirror that updated every 3 hours, as well as a proof of concept setup for how those specs can be built and served using only Github.

-The mirror is available at https://andreubotella.com/csswg-auto-build
+And although the canonical URL for the specs is still in https://drafts.csswg.org, this setup ended up being adopted in the semi-official mirror at https://w3c.github.io/csswg-drafts in September 2022 (see w3c/csswg-drafts#7712).
+This repo and its corresponding mirror (https://andreubotella.com/csswg-auto-build) are now only kept as historical artifacts and for testing proposed changes to the setup before they're merged into the w3c/csswg-drafts repo (https://andreubotella.com/csswg-auto-build/test).
+Any previous links to the specs now redirect to the semi-official mirror.

 ## High-level build description